Welcome, party people, to the biggest bash this side of the bayou! It’s time to get your groove on.

 Every spring, the fun and excitement of The Big Easy makes its way to Universal Orlando Resort for Mardi Gras – an authentic celebration that completely transforms Universal Studios Florida into a family-friendly version of the famed New Orleans street party.

-To learn everything there is to know about Mardi Gras 2017 – from the food in the French Quarter Courtyard to how you can sign up to ride a float – we strongly recommend that you read this article from top to bottom!
+To learn everything there is to know about Mardi Gras 2017 – from the food in the French Quarter Courtyard to how you can sign up to ride a float – we strongly recommend that you read this guide from top to bottom!

 Concerned about the weather?
 Check out our Orlando weather page to learn more (that link will open in a new window for your convenience).